Employee engagement: Drivers of engagement

-These types of employee engagement collectively contribute to creating a positive work environment, fostering employee satisfaction, and ultimately, enhancing organizational success.

 Family engagement strategy

 Managers are supposed to foster strategies that keep employees engaged, motivated and dedicated to their work.
 Work–life balance at the individual level has been found to predict a highly engaged and productive workforce.
 An important aspect of work–life balance is how well the individual feels they can balance both family and work.
 The family is a cultural force that differs from its values, structures and roles across the globe.
 However, the family can be a useful tool for global managers to foster engagement among its team.
 Parental support policy is being adopted among businesses around the globe as a strategy to create a sustainable and effective workforce.
 Research suggests businesses that provide paid parental support policy realized a 70% increase in workers productivity.
 Moreover, firms that provided paid parental leave gained a 91% increase in profits, by providing parents with resources to balance both work and personal life.
 These findings are supported by social exchange theory, which suggests that workers feel obliged to return the favour to employers in the way of hard work and dedication when compensated with additional benefits like parental support.

 When using parental support (e.g. parental leave) as a strategy to enhance global workforce engagement, managers must consider a work-life fit model, that accounts for the different cultural needs of the family.
 Managers in multinational corporations must understand cultural diversity and should consider an adaptive and flexible policy to adhere to the needs of the individual level.
 Companies may have diverse representation among its workforce that may not align with the policy offered in the external political environment.
 In addition, as companies expand across the globe, it is important to avoid creating a universal policy that may not adhere to the cultural conditions aboard.
 In a study conducted by Faiza et al. (2017), centrality and influence were two concepts used to help inform employers about the individual cultural needs of employees.
 Centrality referred to the organization understanding the social and environmental domain in which it was operating in.
 This is useful because managers need to understand the external factors that could influence the cultural needs and/or tensions experienced by the employees.
 Next, it was important for organization to allow employees to influence policy so that the organization could adapt policies to meet employee's needs.